Hunger in the United Kingdom: 21st century

 The Trussell Trust reports that numbers receiving help from food banks is steadily rising and claimed that reached 1.1 million in 2015.
 However the Trust was forced to admit that this number represented the number of visits to food banks, not the number of different people receiving help, which it estimated at 500,000.
 There is a further hidden problem of people who remain hungry because nobody in a position to refer them to a food bank recognises their need.

 In 2018, food bank use in the UK reached its highest rate on record to that point.
-1,332,952 three-day emergency food supplies were delivered to people in crisis from March 2017 to March 2018, a 13% increase to what was reported prior and reported as a "significant increase" since April 2016.
-It was also reported that welfare benefits fail to cover basic living costs.
+Over 1,332,000 three-day emergency food supplies were delivered to people in crisis from March 2017 to March 2018, a 13% increase to what was reported prior and reported as a "significant increase" since April 2016.
+It was also reported that welfare benefits failed to cover basic living costs.

-According to the Human Rights Watch May 2019 report, due to government cuts in welfare in the past years, ten thousands of families in the UK do not have enough food for survival and turn towards sources of non-state charitable aid each year.
-"The way the UK government has handled its reduction in welfare spending has left parents unable to feed their children in the fifth-largest economy in the world.
-The UK government should ensure everyone's right to food rather than expecting charities to step in and fill the gap," Kartik Raj, Western Europe researcher at Human Rights Watch, said.
+According to the Human Rights Watch May 2019 report, tens of thousands of families in the UK did not have enough food for survival and turned towards sources of non-state charitable aid.

 In June 2023, The Trussell Trust that owns more than 1,200 food banks in the UK estimated 11.3 million people faced hunger over the course of one year.